texfaq/texfaq.github.io/FAQ-multfoot.md

 ---
+title:  More than one sequence of footnotes
 section: How do I do&hellip;?
 subsection: Footnotes
 date: 2014-06-10
 ---

-# More than one sequence of footnotes

 The need for more than one series of footnotes is common in critical editions (and other literary criticism), but occasionally arises in